Change database server instance

-Stop the following services:
+- Stop the following services:

-- Detach all 4 or 5 Databases from the SQL Management Studio
+- Detach all 4 or 5 databases.

-Copy all 4 or 5 Databases and Log Files to the new server
+- Copy all 4 or 5 databases and Log Files to the new server

-Attach all 4 or 5 databases and log files in the new Server's SQL Management Studio
+- Attach all 4 or 5 databases and log files in the new Server's SQL Management Studio

 - Run the FH Instrumentation utility > Change DB Server Instance.